windbird-sensor/windbird-fox-firmware/usb-flasher/README.md

 ![FTDI TTL-232R-RPI](https://user-images.githubusercontent.com/1681443/199475597-df15238b-3611-43d0-8b0c-2d804575dbf8.png)

 Connect the cable to the board.
-If you use another brand than FTDI, the colors of the cables might be different.
+If you use another brand than FTDI, the colors of the wires might be different.

 ![wb uart wiring](https://user-images.githubusercontent.com/1681443/199485309-e7c597e3-cab4-4dad-a36c-c2b6f6c09b66.png)

 The battery must be plugged in.
 There is no need to remove the board from the Windbird's plastic body.

+Once the upgrade is finished, you must disconnect the `TX` cable from the board : the GPS will not work as long as the `TX` wire is connected.
+The other  wires (`RX` and `GND`) won't cause any perturbation if left connected .

 ## Upgrading from Windows